 Increasing interest in a company’s goods or services is a significant obstacle for modern businesses.
-That’s why “demand gen” (short for “demand generation”) is such a common term in Business-to-Business (B2B) and Business-to-Consumer(B2C) contexts.
+That’s why demand generation is such a common term in the B2B context.

 Don’t misunderstand us, though.
 The B2B demand generation goal isn’t to coerce consumers into making a purchase they don’t want to make.

 It’s about knowing your product or service is a perfect fit for your clients’ needs and communicating that knowledge to the appropriate people at the appropriate time.

 While there are many parallels between lead generation and demand generation marketing, the latter is a quicker process.
 Everything your brand does to build buzz, awareness, and recognition falls under this umbrella, encompassing various touchpoints, campaigns, and incentives.

 Now that you have an overview of demand generation, let us get into the details.

 B2B demand generation is an integrated marketing strategy that aims to raise awareness and demand for a product or service in the B2B market.
 The main goal here for the marketing teams is to find new opportunities for the sales team.
 People work on many marketing channels to get the best results simultaneously.